Facial Keloids – General Information:

-Keloid involvement of the face, obviously has a major impact on the person's psyche and is a known cause for psychosocial anxiety.
-This impact is real, even for those with mildest forms of facial keloids.
+Keloid involvement of the face obviously has a major impact on the person's psyche and is a known cause for psychosocial anxiety.
+This impact is real, even for those with the smallest of facial keloids.
 The impact is much greater in patients who have more noticeable and larger facial keloids.
 The impact is not only felt by person who has facial keloid, but also by others who come to see the keloid.

 Facial keloids are equally seen among both genders and all races, but are more common among Africans, African Americans and Asians as opposed to Caucasians.
-Although facial keloids are seen in individual from all races and ethnic backgrounds, tumoral and massive facial keloids are almost exclusively seen among Africans/ African Americans, and often in those who have had prior keloid removal surgery.
-Facial keloids among whites, and Asians does not evolve to become tumoral.
-This is perhaps due to genetic differences that lead to the development of the disorder.
+Although facial keloids are seen in the individual from all races and ethnic backgrounds, tumoral and massive facial keloids are almost exclusively seen among Africans/ African Americans, and often in those who have had prior keloid removal surgery.
+Facial keloids among whites and Asians usually do not evolve to become tumoral.
+This is perhaps due to genetic differences that lead to the development of keloid disorder.

-Contrary to the belief, and practice of some plastic surgeons, facial keloid should never be removed surgically.
-Surgery is often contemplated in management of primary nodular keloids in African Americans.
-Surgery often results in worsening of these keloids and should be avoided at all cost.
-Medical treatment of secondary facial keloids can become quite complicated and rather challenging after prior attempts at surgical removal.
+Contrary to the belief, and practice of some plastic surgeons, facial keloids should never be removed surgically as it often results in worsening of these keloids and should be avoided at all costs.
+Medical treatment of facial keloids that reoccur after surgery can become quite complicated and rather be challenging.

 Recurrent facial keloid after surgical removal of a primary facial keloid in a young African female with no other keloid lesions elsewhere.
 This young patient had a direct trauma that resulted in a laceration on her face, which was sutured.
 The wound soon evolved into a keloid, which was then removed surgically.
 Dense keloid tissue started forming soon after the surgery.